 Triptych paintings and their worldwide influence.

-A discussion and explanation of triptych art, and some of their world wide influence in history
+A discussion and explanation of triptych art, and some of these paintings world wide influence in history

 Triptych painting has been a particular love of mine for the last fifteen years, I enjoy the elegant look it can give to any room, large or small.
 Recently, I started looking into different countries traditions of triptych art, many countries have been influenced tradition, but it was only when I researched it , that i realised how far reaching triptych paintings influence had been on the world, from the Chinese work of Zhang Xiaogang to the Scottish triptychs of Ken Currie to the more recent British work of Francis Bacon which sold for a staggering $142 million dollars in New York